 Walk-In Shower With Steel-Framed Glass Doors

 In case you needed further evidence that steel-framed glass doors are trés chic, just look at this bathroom designed by the Arent & Pyke team.
-Here, they act as a grand room divider, creating definition in the space while still allowing natural light to stream into the bathroom.
+Here, they act as a grand room divider, creating a definition in the space while still allowing natural light to stream into the bathroom.

 Walk-In Shower With Statement Tile Floors